X-Carve or Shapeoko?

 The feed rate is independent of the speed at which the router bit is rotating.

-The exact feed rate you need to use will depend on your material being cut, depth of cut, type of bit and the spindle RPM.
+The exact feed rate you need to use will depend on the material being cut, the depth of cut, the type of bit, and the spindle RPM.

 However, the software programs that come with X-Carve and Shapeoko can tell you the recommended settings for each material.

 When compared using the same material, like plywood, here's how the recommended settings compare to each other:

 |Feed||40 ipm||100 ipm|